-The best way to keep tenants happy and costs down as a property manager is to have a water damage prevention plan in place for your properties.
-You cannot be at all of your managed properties all of the time, so how do you prevent little things from turning into big costly water damage restoration projects?
+The best way to keep tenants happy and costs down as a property manager is to have a flood damage prevention plan in place for your properties.
+You cannot be at all of your managed properties all of the time, so how do you prevent little things from turning into big costly flood damage restoration projects?

 Water Damage Prevention

 If you are not recruiting the people that spend the most time at the property – tenants and regular maintenance crews – to keep an eye out, you are not optimizing your water damage prevention plan.
 Include them in your prevention plan by implementing the following:

 Little leaks turn into big problems – stress this to your tenants and train them to report water damage risks if they see it.

 Things to look for include:

 - standing water

 - running water sounds – even when all water sources are shut off